Head spinning from all the options in your local Starbucks? Well, we have bad news because there's now 3 different types of espresso to choose from.

 Is a blonde roast the same as a cinnamon roast?

-The cinnamon roast is used to describe the coffee that is removed as early as the first crack of the bean.
+No, blonde roast is not the same as cinnamon roast.
+Blonde and cinnamon roast beans are both lightly roasted and produce sweet floral tastes.
+However, cinnamon roast is used to describe coffee that is removed as early as the first crack of the bean.

 Is blonde roast only for espresso drinks?

+No, blonde roast is not only for espresso drinks.
+In fact, it's very versatile!
 You can use blonde roast coffee in any variation of coffee brewer.
-A blonde roast (or any lighter roast) works better in pour-over methods, as they have more time to extract the flavor palette.
+It works best in pour-over methods, as they have more time to extract the flavor palette.

 Is blonde espresso the same as a blonde roast?